petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-course-environment-setup/clarity-environment-prerequisites.md

 * Environment Management
 * Domain Management

 Using the Cloud CLI tool, you can do all this with just a few commands, which are tasks that would otherwise require navigating around the Cloud Administrator Console.
-To use it, you’ll have to log in when it first runs and set the URL for your Liferay environments, but after that you’re ready to go.
+To use it, you'll have to log in when it first runs and set the URL for your Liferay environments, but after that you're ready to go.

-If you’re on Liferay PaaS, this tool is not required for deployment, but it is highly recommended.
-If you’re on Liferay SaaS, it is required for deploying client extensions.
+If you're on Liferay PaaS, this tool is not required for deployment, but it is highly recommended.
+If you're on Liferay SaaS, it is required for deploying client extensions.
 Please see [Liferay Cloud Command-Line Tool](https://learn.liferay.com/en/w/liferay-cloud/reference/command-line-tool) for installation instructions.

 ## Conclusion